contiv/vpp/docs/dev-guide/POLICIES.md

 Kubernetes network policies allow to specify how groups of pods are allowed to communicate with each other and other network endpoints.
 Each policy is represented as an instance of the K8s resource `NetworkPolicy`.
-Using labels a grouping of pods is selected for which a list of rules specifies what traffic is allowed separately for both directions.
+Using labels a grouping of pods is selected for which a list of rules specifies what traffic is allowed to and from the pods.
 Contiv/VPP implements Kubernetes Network API, including the latest features, such as egress policies and CIDRs.

 For VPP as a packet-processing stack this is an overly abstract definition